SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 # Clinical predictors of COVID-19 mortality:

-The scripts in this repository is used to reproduce the results for ["Clinical predictors of COVID-19 mortality”](https://www.medrxiv.org/content/10.1101/2020.05.19.20103036v1).
+The scripts in this repository is used to reproduce the results for ["Clinical predictors of COVID-19 mortality”](https://www.medrxiv.org/content/10.1101/2020.05.19.20103036v1), which is avaliable on MedRxiv now.

 To cite this paper:

 	Yadaw, A., Li, Y.c., Bose, S., Iyengar, R., Bunyavanich, S., & Pandey, G. 2020.
 Clinical predictors of COVID-19 mortality. medRxiv doi:10.1101/2020.05.19.20103036

-Program files are shared in the folders by figures name (Figure 2, Figure 3, and Figure 4).

 ## Setup environments:
 This project is developed in Jupyter Notebook environment.
 So the following are required: